WORRIED ABOUT THE IMPACT OF BREXIT ON YOUR CLINICAL TRIALS?

 As we see it, you have a choice.
 Will you wait to see what the impact of Brexit will be and hope your trial is not disrupted?
 Or, as we recommend, will you take preemptive action and choose CSM to manage your clinical trials within the future European Union and mitigate the risk now?
 We truly believe the answer should be, “I choose CSM!”

-The United Kingdom is set to leave the European Union by March 2019, which we all know as Brexit.
-This presents challenges to the framework of European drug approval regulations; the Brexit impact will be huge.
+The United Kingdom was set to leave the European Union by March 2019, which we all know as Brexit.
+This deadline has now been extended.
+However, the challenges to the framework of European drug approval regulations remain the same; the Brexit impact will be huge.
 This is why we’ve made it a priority to look into how Brexit might affect your clinical trials in the future.
 At CSM we have positioned ourselves in such a way that we are able to successfully address Brexit no matter what the outcome will be.

 Given that clinical trials are planned well in advance, and cannot simply stop mid-trial, there is a lot of uncertainty surrounding the studies that will start during the time period leading up to the Brexit deadline.
 It is likely that UK-based Qualified Persons (QPs), who are essential to European pharmaceutical manufacturing, will no longer be able to certify clinical trial batches for the European Union.
 With 25% of the European Union's QPs based in the United Kingdom, it is possible there will be a shortage of QPs after Brexit.

 Our EU GMP facilities in Brussels and Frankfurt are staffed with certified QPs who can support your drug product EU release and batch certification.
 Both facilities have decades of experience and outstanding quality and regulatory track records.
 Moreover, being part of the Clinigen Group, CSM will have access to our own depots within the UK, staffed with UK QPs.
 This will allow CSM to store IMPs for clinical trials in the UK and provide optimum cost and time efficiency.